robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 If the library is big, maintaining the `__all__` attribute when keywords are added, removed or renamed can be a somewhat big task.
 Another way to explicitly mark what functions are keywords is using the `ROBOT_AUTO_KEYWORDS` attribute similarly as it can be used with `class based libraries`_.
-Also this library implements only one keyword :name:`Example Keyword`:
+When this attribute is set to a false value, only functions explicitly decorated with the `@keyword decorator`_ become keywords.
+For example, also this library implements only one keyword :name:`Example Keyword`:

 .. sourcecode:: python

-   from threading import current_thread from robot.api.deco import keyword
+   from threading import current_thread

+   from robot.api.deco import keyword